greenido/foundation-amir-school-hours/README.md

 ## ToDo
 * Set a highlight on the current day base on the day of the week.
-* Set a back-end that read this information from 'outside source' and build the html with the data.
+* Set a back-end that read this information from 'outside source' and build the html with the data. (firebase)
-* Wrap it as chrome app.